Customer Grievance Redressal Policy

 Introduction:

-The Bank customerservice and customer satisfaction is the prime concern of the bank.
-The Bank believesthatproviding prompt and efficient service is essential not only to attract new customers, but also to retain existing ones.
+The Bank believes that providing prompt and efficient service is essential not only to attract new customers, but also to retain existing ones.
+Therefore, the customer service and customer satisfaction is the prime concern of the Bank.

-The Customer Grievance Redressal Policy of the Bank has been formulated in accordance with directions as stated in regulatory guidelines and frameworks relevant to Customer Service.
-The current policy outlines the framework for handling and resolving customer grievances
+The Customer Grievance Redressal Policy of the Bank has been formulated in accordance with directions as advised by RBI in the regulatory guidelines and frameworks relevant to Customer Service.

 Objective of the Grievance Redressal Policy: